VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_12_DynamicMemory/notes.md

 ## allocator class
 allocator class offers independent allocation and construction of objects in the dynamic memory, and allocator is a template
 - std::allocator<T> al, al is a allocator object which can allocate memory to hold object of type T
-- al.allocate(n), allocates raw unconstructed memory to hold n objects of type T
+- al.allocate(n), allocates raw unconstructed memory to hold n objects of type T, and returns a pointer
 - al.deallocate(p,n), deallocates the memory that helds n objects of type T, p must be previously returned by allocate and n must be size requested during allocation
 - std::construct_at(q, args), q must point to the memory pointed by p, args must match a constructor of the type pointed by q,
 - std::destroy(q), destroys the objects pointed by q;